Jardo72/SSL-Sandbox/README.md

 - SSL/TLS protocols
 - Java API related to SSL/TLS

-The project involves two console Java applications - dummy SSL server plus dummy SSL client.
+The project involves two pairs of console Java applications:
+- Dummy SSL server plus dummy SSL client.
 The client establishes a secure (i.e. SSL/TLS) connection to the server.
 Subsequently, several random messages are exchanged between the two endpoints.
+This pair of applications is primarily meant to play around with the handshake.
+- Performance test SSL server plus SSL client.
+This pair of applications allows to measure the performance impact of various cipher suites and/or key sizes.
+The client establishes the prescribed number of connections, and each connection is used to send the given number of messages (the messages size is configurable as well).
+The connections are established sequentially, one after the termination of the other.

-In order to get an idea about the internals of SSL/TLS, you can:
+In order to get an idea about the internals of SSL/TLS, you can use the first pair of the applications and:

 - Capture the network traffic between the client and the server and use [Wireshark](https://www.wireshark.org) to analyze it.
 - Activate the tracing for the SSL/TLS implementation you use and analyze the produced output.
 For instance, if you use Oracle Java and the default JSSE provider, use the `javax.net.debug` system property to do so.